Particular/docs.particular.net/transports/msmq/delayed-delivery_content_msmqtransport_[2,).partial.md

 This interface  The delayed delivery handling mechanism has two parts.
 First, a delayed message is stored using the `Store` method.

-The second part is polling the store for due delayed messages.
-This is accomplished by periodically calling `FetchNextDueTimeout`.
-As long as this method returns a message, the mechanism continues to pull more messages.
+The second part is polling the message store for due delayed messages.
+Polling is accomplished by periodically calling `FetchNextDueTimeout`.
+As long due messages are returned, the polling mechanism continues to pull more messages.
 If there are no more due messages, `Next` is invoked to determine how much time is left until the next due timeout.
 The polling mechanism pauses until that time.
 If another delayed message is persisted in the meantime, the `Store` method wakes up the polling thread.

 When a due delayed message is returned by `FetchNextDueTimeout`, the message is forwarded to the destination and then removed from the store using the `Remove` method.
 In case of an unexpected exception during forwarding the failure is registered using `IncrementFailureCount`.
 If the configured number of retries is exhausted the message is forwarded to the configured `error` queue.